1242035/spree/guides/src/content/developer/core/shipments.md

 * `shipped`: The shipment is on its way to the buyer.
 * `canceled`: When an order is cancelled, all of its shipments will also be cancelled.
 When this happens, all items in the shipment will be restocked.
 If an order is "resumed", then the shipment will also be resumed.

-Explaining each piece of the shipment world inside of Spree separately and how each piece fits together can be a cumbersome task.
+Explaining each piece of the shipment world inside of Viauco separately and how each piece fits together can be a cumbersome task.
 Fortunately, using a few simple examples makes it much easier to grasp.
 In that spirit, the examples are shown first in this guide.

 ## Examples